coreinfrastructure/best-practices-badge/doc/criteria.md

-- <a name="warnings"></a>The project MUST enable one or more compiler warning flags, a "safe" language mode, or use a separate "linter" tool to look for code quality errors or common simple mistakes, if there is at least one OSS tool that can implement this criterion in the selected language.
+- <a name="warnings"></a>The project MUST enable one or more compiler warning flags, a "safe" language mode, or use a separate "linter" tool to look for code quality errors or common simple mistakes, if there is at least one FLOSS tool that can implement this criterion in the selected language.
   Examples of compiler warning flags include gcc/clang "-Wall".
   Examples of a "safe" language mode include Javascript "use strict"